How to Use Video Content to Attract and Hire Top Talent

-One such content type we hit on was video and how today's talent acquisition specialists can integrate video and various types of video platforms or vehicles (YouTube, social media, landing pages, etc.) as part of their candidate outreach strategy.
+Today's talent acquisition specialists can integrate video and various video platforms or vehicles (YouTube, social media, landing pages, etc.) in the recruitment process as part of their candidate outreach strategy.

-The trouble is, it's easy to simply say, "Hey, get an iPad, shoot some video, and publish it to Facebook,'.
-In contrast, it's another discussion in terms of the angle of vision, goals, objectives, and forms your videos can take to meet your holistic recruitment and strategic goals.
+It's easy to say, "Hey, get an iPad, shoot some video, and publish it to Facebook,'.
+In contrast, it's another discussion regarding the angle of vision, goals, objectives, and forms your videos can take to meet your holistic recruitment and strategic goals.

 A wise man once said, "Anything worth doing is worth doing right," so with that in mind, let's take a quick look (a 40,000-foot, one-size-fits-all view) of the five types of video content best suits your recruitment and employer branding strategy.

 A simple premise, especially for video content strictly for recruitment purposes: What does X or Y position look like within your organization?
-What are the tasks, duties, responsibilities, and obligations for this position?
+What are this position's tasks, duties, responsibilities, and obligations?
 And what kind of individual, in terms of temperament, disposition, and job experience, is best suited to meet this position's requirements?

-But as with any other aspect of recruitment content and employer branding strategy, there's more depth and nuance to this kind of video content.
-It's one thing to shoot what any given job is all about; it's another thing entirely to incorporate a specific team member's perspective and insight on what makes their role so vital and rewarding within your organization.
+But as with any other aspect of recruitment content and employer branding strategy, this kind of video content has more depth and nuance.
+It's one thing to shoot what any given job is all about; it's another thing entirely to incorporate a specific team member's perspective and insight on what makes their role vital and rewarding within your organization.

 In short, even though this kind of video content should focus more on the actual position itself, don't forget about the human interest side, and viewers will be more apt to engage with the content and the messaging if they feel connected with the subject on screen.